Securing student success: Regulatory framework for higher education in England

 Chartered bodies or providers with Private Acts must follow the relevant procedures to change their name.
 The precise requirements relating to changes to such governing documents are likely to vary, and providers that remain subject to any Privy Council oversight should contact the Privy Council Office.

-Where the OfS considers that the criteria for university college title or university title have not been met, it will it will provide the reasons for this.
+Where the OfS considers that the criteria for university college title or university title have not been met, it will provide the reasons for this.
 The OfS would, on request, review that it had followed its procedures correctly.
 A provider may reapply for university college or university title once it has addressed the reasons for the previously unsuccessful application.

 Revocation of university college title or university title